History and background.

 In August 2013, Bethesda Child Care Centre was officially registered in Kenya under the broader Bethesda Ministry, which also encompasses health care, education, and evangelism.
 Starting with two orphaned sisters, Esther (6 months old) and Veronicah (2.5 years old), the centre began in the couple’s modest three-bedroom home in Mawanga Estate, Nakuru County.
 By the end of that year, the home had grown to six children, each bringing a unique story of resilience and hope.

-As Bethesda’s mission became known, children referred through the children’s department and courts began arriving, some as young as a week old.
-With love and dedication, Pastor John and Elizabeth worked tirelessly to meet their physical, emotional, and spiritual needs, often enduring sleepless nights and long hospital stays to ensure each child’s well-being.
 By 2020, it became clear that the growing number of children had outgrown the family home.
 In God’s perfect timing, Bethesda was blessed with the opportunity to purchase a five-acre piece of land in Mirangine, Nyandarua County.
 The new property provided space for a purpose-built home and sustainable initiatives, such as farming vegetables and fruit trees to support the children’s nutritional needs.

 In 2020, Bethesda officially moved into its new facility, offering a safe, loving environment for up to 50 children.
 This larger home allowed the centre to expand its mission, providing quality education, health services, and a familial setting where children can grow up healthy, happy, and empowered.